Port of Columbia Information

 The town of Starbuck has a gray water treatment program in tandem with septic usage.

 Dayton’s population continues to change with the community.
-Changes in agriculture caused out population to shrink for decades, but economic revitalization turned that around in the 1990’s.
+Changes in agriculture caused the population to shrink for decades, but economic revitalization turned that around in the 1990’s.
 Our median income continues to rise, and Dayton received a Great Strides Award from the Northwest Area Foundation in 2006 for our success in reducing poverty.
 But while our total population is slowly rising and our economic status is improving, our school-aged children and the younger demographic continues to shrink.
 Community leaders are dedicated to providing jobs in the community so that young families can live and work in Columbia County.

 City of Dayton